-20 The DSB study group was cochaired by Dr. John Foster and General Larry Welch (USAF, Ret.).
+19 The DSB study group was cochaired by Dr. John Foster and General Larry Welch (USAF, Ret.).
 The OMSG was chaired by LTG Michael McGinty (USAF, Ret.), and the QoL panel was headed by Admiral David Jeremiah (USN, Ret.).
 The DSB issued a final report [16].
 The deliberations of the other two groups are contained in briefings or unpublished internal DOD memoranda.
 Koopman et al. [17] discuss many of the issues raised in this section from a Navy perspective.

 But is 20 years now the optimal career length in all military career fields?
 The three DOD study groups believed not.
 Vessey [18] gives the example of infantrymen, whose productive service life is around 10 to 14 years.
 Another example is fighter pilots [16].
 Doctors, nurses, and lawyers are examples of personnel whose productive service life spans well beyond 20 years.
-Given the nature of the tasks performed and differences in the occupational distributions of their forces, the productive service life of Army and Marine Corps personnel is, on average, likely to be shorter than the productive service life of Air Force and Navy personnel.21

-When most of the U.S. military forces were concentrated in Combat Arms skills, the question of career lengths was not a critical one.
+Given the nature of the tasks performed and differences in the occupational distributions of their forces, the productive service life of Army and Marine Corps personnel is, on average, likely to be shorter than the productive service life of Air Force and Navy personnel.20 When most of the U.S. military forces were concentrated in Combat Arms skills, the question of career lengths was not a critical one.
 But as U.S. forces have become more occupationally diverse, the payoff from managing different skill groups separately increases.
-The 20-year retirement system, however, prevents the services from managing different skills differently and hampers force management in important ways.
-It forces the services to find useful tasks for personnel who are no longer productive in their primary skills while causing costly separations at the 20-year mark of personnel who are still productive in their military jobs.

 Assignment length.
 Military skills are acquired though a sequence of assignments.
 Effective officers and senior noncommissioned officers (NCOs) must have a breadth of experience in different assignments.
 Providing the breadth of experience required to be a senior leader in the context of the 20-year retirement system means that assignments must be fairly short (2 to 3 years on average).
 But frequent rotation has several adverse effects.
 First, people are often moved before they have fully learned their current tasks.
 Second, frequent rotation breaks the link between a person's actions in a given assignment and the consequences of those actions.
-As a result, personnel are encouraged to take actions that make them look good today, not necessarily the actions that would be beneficial to the unit, and the service, in the future.
-That is to say, the system encourages "ticket-punching."
 Third, because there is often a lag between a person's actions and the outcomes of those actions, frequent rotation impedes effective personnel evaluation.

 Evidence from a series of CNA studies indicates that higher crew turnover (especially among senior enlisted personnel and commanding officers) hurts ship and aircraft readiness [21, 22, 23].
 Because of these considerations, there was unanimous agreement among the retired officers who participated in the three study groups cited earlier that officers, in particular, do not spend enough time in each assignment.
 They shared a belief that officers should spend more time in each assignment and that officer career lengths should be generally increased.